ancnudde/Artificial_intelligence/README.md

 $C = -\frac{1}{n}\sum_{x}[yln_a + (1 - y)ln(1 - a)]$

 ## 3. Results and Discussion
+We can see on the PCA plot (Figure 1) that the distribution of the sequences is different with or without the signal peptide.
+With the signal peptide the delimitation is clearer between the cytoplasmic and periplasmic protein.
+The third principal component allows a good separation between the two set of sequences.
+Without the signal peptide, we still could see the two clouds of points but there is a bigger overlap between both.

+.center[
 ![image](img/PCA.PNG)
+.caption[
+**Fig. 1:** PCA plot of the cytoplasmic protein (yellow dots) and periplasmic protein (purples dots) with the peptide signal (left) and without the peptide signal (right).
+]

+]

 ## 4. Conclusion
 ## References